apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/helm.en.md

 3. Helm 3.2.0+

-Use StorageClass to allow dynamic provisioning of Persistent Volumes (PV) for data persistent.
+Use StorageClass to allow dynamic provisioning of Persistent Volumes (PV) for data persistent (optional).

 ### Install